 I have spent years preparing, doing everything I can to get my body and emotions strong enough to make pregnancy possible.
 In the words of Olaf:

-My doctors, spouse, and I had all decided that this summer was the time to start trying… but now with COVD-19, my carefully constructed plan is in shambles, and I’m left once again in the unknown.
+My doctors, spouse, and I had all decided that this summer was the time to start trying… but now given everything, my carefully constructed plan is in shambles, and I’m left once again in the unknown.

-For this and other reasons, Mother’s Day 2020 is feeling particularly tender.
+For this and other reasons, this Mother’s Day is feeling particularly tender.

 A year ago, my own mother was diagnosed with cancer.
 By Mother’s Day, we did not have a great sense of her prognosis.
 She still had multiple surgeries and treatments ahead, painful decisions like whether to get a port, or weighing the cost of radiation vs. removing her organs completely.
 We felt a renewed appreciation for everything my mom is and does for our family, but also a new fear that still lingers today.
-My mom is doing quite well, but she will be going to the hospital (not a fun thing during COVID quarantine when you are immunocompromised) for an infusion just days after this Mother’s Day.
+My mom is doing quite well, but she will be going to the hospital for an infusion just days after this Mother’s Day.
 My siblings will not be able to attend our celebration because their quarantine is too far away.

 And speaking of sisters, my sister Becca is experiencing her own motherhood challenges.
 Because of her PCOS and thyroid condition, it took Becca years of trying and rounds of IVF before getting pregnant… with twins!
 While I’ve been sick my whole life, she was largely asymptomatic before pregnancy.
 Yet her birth experience was terrible, and riddled with medical complications.
 She has since developed debilitating symptoms of EDS/POTS/MCAS.
 This time in quarantine has been particularly difficult.
 With two three-year-olds home all the time, a job, and multiple chronic illnesses, being a mother is incredibly difficult.
 Maintaining her previous standards of a “good mom” is simply impossible.
 If articles circulating social media these days are any indication, parenting in general is being put to the test during quarantine.
 Many moms are likely going into this holiday feeling inadequate and guilty.